thi-ng/umbrella/packages/imago/README.md

 the image can be computed and stored in the outputs.
 In this case, no file will be written.

+For all other formats, if no output path is provided in the spec, no file will be written, but the encoded image buffer itself will be recorded in the outputs.

 #### Templated output paths

 Output paths can contain `{id}`-templated parts which will be replaced/expanded.